|

 • If you have long hair, tie it back to prevent excessive neck sweating.

-• Wear light, breathable clothing or swimwear, and bring a towel to sit on.
+• Wear light, breathable clothing, and bring a towel to sit on.

 • If you’re using a traditional sauna, gather essentials like a bucket, ladle, and whisk.